last-dev/jdl.io/tools.md

 <img alt="Github" id="tools-logo" src="{{site.baseurl}}/img/github.png">
 **[Github](https://mac.github.com)** <br>
 Hosting Git repositories remotely is crucial whether collaborating on projects with friends, anyone in the open-source community, or co-workers.
 GitHub makes this so easy I could cry.

+Github for your operating system is an excellent and simple graphical user interface to Git that removes much of the confusion for beginners.
+I highly recommend it if you have no concept of how to use Git and you don't want to commit the time to learn it with the command line.

 I currently host this site using Github.
 [Read my post on hosting with Github]({{site.baseurl}}/hosted-on-github).